Easy Blueberry Crisp Recipe With Fresh Blueberries So Tasty

 The nuts and the butter make the Blueberry Crisp high fat.
 You could make it healthier by cutting the nuts in half (1/2 cup instead of one cup).
 I used about one and one-third cups of sugar, and that can be cut in half, too.
+(Did you know you can generally cut the amount of sugar in half with no ill effects on the recipe?)

 I don’t know why I was surprised.
 It’s about the same amount of filling you would put in a pie, and I would cut a pie into 12 pieces.
 I combined two recipes to make this Blueberry Crisp, taking the best parts of both: Apple Crisp and Blueberry Crumbly Top Pie.
 Both are delicious.
 The garnish of candied ginger adds a little zing when you eat it.

 Next time, I’ll do better.
 But it is SO tasty.
 It won’t go to waste (but it will likely go to my waist–just kidding).
+You can do this.
+It’s a simple mix, dump and bake recipe.

 - 4 cups fresh or frozen blueberries thawed